Sunarker/Safeguarded-Dynamic-Label-Regression-for-Noisy-Supervision/README.md

   ```

 ### Train the models.
-1. Train DNNs directly with the cross-entropy loss.
+1. Train DNNs directly with the cross-entropy loss (CE).
   ```Shell
   # open a new shell
   python cifar10_train.py --train_dir results/events_ce/cifar10_train --noise_rate 0.3 # You can train other models like this one